 The Program is accounted for as a private purpose trust fund of the District.
 The District has overall fiduciary responsibility to program participants to administer the operations of the Program.
-In accordance with GASB 34, the Program's basic financial statements, which are reported on the accrual basis of accounting, are the: (a) Statement of Fiduciary Net Position, (b) Statement of Changes in Fiduciary Net Position and (c) Notes to the Financial Statements.
+The Program's basic financial statements, which are reported on the accrual basis of accounting, are the: (a) Statement of Fiduciary Net Position and (b) Statement of Changes in Fiduciary Net Position.
+In addition to the basic financial statements are the notes to the financial statements which are an integral part of the financial statements.

-- The Statement of Fiduciary Net Position presents the assets, liabilities, and net position of the Program. - The Statement of Changes in Fiduciary Net Position presents the additions to and deductions from the Program's net position. - The financial statements also include notes that provide more detailed data and explanations for some of the information in the financial statements.
+- The Statement of Fiduciary Net Position presents the assets, liabilities, and net position of the Program. - The Statement of Changes in Fiduciary Net Position presents the additions to and deductions from the Program's net position. - The notes provide more detailed data and explanations for some of the information in the financial statements.